jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-09-i18n-good-practices.md

 ### 11. Think RTL

-Last rule but not least, Right-To-Left (RTL) languages like Arabic can be very tricky.
+Last but not least, Right-To-Left (RTL) languages like Arabic can be very tricky.
 Indeed, it does not only impact strings but layouts too.
 Fortunately, Android provides a way since API 17 with attributes like `toStartOf`, `marginStart`, and so on.
-If you did not think about it at beginning, you may have to update most of your layout files.
+If you did not think about it at first, you may have to update most of your layout files.

 ### Conclusion